Home / Blog / Tabs Disappeared

 When tabs are truly gone

 In rare cases, tabs cannot be recovered.
-That usually happens when:
+The usual reasons are blunt:

 If you are in this situation, the practical move is prevention.
-A backup extension with automatic snapshots can reduce future loss to the gap between saved snapshots.
+Automatic snapshots can shrink a future loss to the gap between backups.

 Keep a backup outside Chrome

-TabGroup Vault automatically backs up your Chrome tab groups, so you can restore a saved snapshot after a crash, restart, or update.
+TabGroup Vault backs up your Chrome tab groups automatically, so you can restore a saved snapshot when Chrome's normal restore tools are not enough.
+It is available on the Chrome Web Store.

 Frequently asked questions